mikewenner/Module_12_Challenge/README.md

 # Module_12_Challenge
 ***
 ## Overview of the Analysis
+* Refer to credit_risk_resampling.ipynb file for for analysis performed for the project

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: